-The Dangers of Cell Phones
+The Dangers of Cell Phones and Texting

 Technology plays a very important part in all of our lives, including the ministry.
 We live in a fast paced world with so many demands, thus some pastors have told us that they are so busy they do not know if they are coming or going.
 Cell phones have greatly influenced and changed our lives, making us more mobile but yet more vulnerable.
 Printable Version Link Located at the Bottom of This Article.

 Pastors have adapted well to this new technology without realizing additional dangers that could affect their personal and ministry life.
 We believe pastors are vulnerable due to their overwhelming desire to please and take care of their flock.
 As a caregiver, we must understand that we are here to help others when needs arise and to eventually teach them to be self-reliant in the things of God.